danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 identifier like <code>register_chrdev()</code> for character devices, something attached to a device like registering on a driver like <code>drm_connector_register()</code> or some
 <code>struct xarray</code> in the file private structure.
 Note that this step
-here requires memory barriers of some sort, which means if you hand roll it instead of using existing standard interfaces you are on a fast path to level 3 locking hell.
+here requires memory barriers of some sort.
+This means if you hand roll the data structure like a list or lookup tree with your own fancy locking scheme instead of using existing standard interfaces you are on a fast path to level 3 locking hell.
 Don't do that.

-3. From this point there is not consistency issues anymore and all threads can access the object without any locking.
+3. From this point on there are no consistency issues anymore and all threads can access the object without any locking.

 ### Locking Pattern: Single Owner